Below are some of the commonly asked questions about The Fund.

 5. How are distributions to unitholders treated for tax purposes?

 Starting with the 2011 taxation year, the taxable component of distributions to unitholders are classified as eligible dividends from a taxable Canadian corporation.
 Eligible dividend treatment is generally beneficial for Canadian resident investors holding their BPF.UN units in a taxable account compared to the previous classification of ordinary income because of the ability for individuals to claim a dividend tax credit.
+The tax deferred return of capital component is not immediately taxable, instead it is allocated to reduce the cost base of the investment.
 Holders of BPF.UN should obtain tax advice from a professional tax advisor regarding the tax implications of purchasing, holding or selling BPF.UN units.

 6. What exchange are the units of the Boston Pizza Royalties Income Fund traded on?